bywo/react-flexbox-layout/README.md

 * add webpack config to be able to build it and compile it (see what stuff is not working and solve any building errors)
 * build an example page and make it work with the current impl
-* migrate the api to be able to use px or rems
 * react-style? move it out? should not be used inside the render neither.
-* make the gutters configuration be part of the settings of the component
 * tests?

 # Troubleshooting